School of Music

 College of Performing and Visual Arts

-Violinist Jubal Fulks, Assistant Professor of Violin at the University of Northern Colorado, is an award-winning and critically acclaimed artist and teacher who performs music from every historical era through today.
-As a soloist, he has performed with orchestras across the United States and has been heard on National Public Radio’s “Performance Today.”
-His orchestral experience includes the Philharmonia Baroque Orchestra in the San Francisco Bay Area and, in New York City, at the Mostly Mozart Festival at Alice Tully Hall, in the Jazz at Lincoln Center series, and the New York String Orchestra at Carnegie Hall.
-As a recitalist, he has appeared at numerous summer festivals and concert series in the United States and has toured extensively in Europe with orchestras and chamber groups.
-During the summer months he has taught and performed in Vermont at Green Mountain Chamber Music Festival, Kinhaven Music School, Killington Music Festival, and at Saint Michael’s College, as well as Lutheran Summer Music Festival in Iowa.
-He has previously held positions at Luther College in Iowa and the University of Alabama, and currently performs in several ensembles with colleagues from various universities and maintains an active recording and national recital schedule.
-He holds the Doctor of Musical Arts degree from State University of New York at Stony Brook and Bachelor and Master’s degrees from North Carolina School of the Arts.
+Dr. Fulks has performed as soloist with orchestras across the United States and has been heard on National Public Radio’s “Performance Today.”
+His orchestral and chamber music experience includes Grammy-nominated performances with Philharmonia Baroque Orchestra in the San Francisco Bay Area, and in New York City at the Mostly Mozart Festival at Alice Tully Hall, Weill Recital Hall, the Jazz at Lincoln Center series, and the New York String Orchestra at Carnegie Hall.
+As a recitalist, he has appeared at numerous summer festivals and concert series in the United States and Asia and has toured extensively in Europe.
+During the summer months he is on the faculty of Green Mountain Chamber Music Festival in Burlington, Vermont and has been